krzemienski/awesome-from-stars/README.md

 * [agno-agi/agno](https://github.com/agno-agi/agno): Build, run, manage agentic software at scale.
 * [marysaka/ahv](https://github.com/marysaka/ahv): Bindings for Apple Silicon Hypervisor
 * [vercel/ai](https://github.com/vercel/ai): The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents
-* [MoizIbnYousaf/Ai-Agent-Skills](https://github.com/MoizIbnYousaf/Ai-Agent-Skills): Homebrew for AI Agent Skills.
+* [MoizIbnYousaf/Ai-Agent-Skills](https://github.com/MoizIbnYousaf/Ai-Agent-Skills): my curated agent skills library
 * [BB31420/AI-Auto-Video-Generator](https://github.com/BB31420/AI-Auto-Video-Generator): An AI-powered storytelling video generator that takes user input as a story prompt, generates a story using OpenAI's GPT-3, creates images using OpenAI's DALL-E, adds voiceover using ElevenLabs API, and combines the elements into a video.
 * [gitbito/AI-Automation](https://github.com/gitbito/AI-Automation): Intelligent AI automation examples using Bito CLI and tools
 * [Abhii-07/AI-Code-Converter](https://github.com/Abhii-07/AI-Code-Converter): This web application allows you to convert code from one programming language to another using the ChatGPT API.
 It also provides code debugging and code quality checking features.